SmolBlackHole/SmolBlackHole/README.md

 ## 🕒 What I'm up to RN

 <p align="center">
-  🗿 Building a graph-powered search engine with an integrated tagging and metadata framework to pinpoint top-tier results based on keyword relevance.
-Goal is to enhance content discoverability and SEO by surfacing high-impact pages and improving information accessibility
+  🗿 Building Chimera, a generalized and abstract file conversion engine

 <br>